PureStorage-OpenConnect/openstack-docs/source/cinder/configuration/cinder_config_files/section_rhoso180_flasharray_configuration.rst

   RHOSO18.0 is based on OpenStack 2023.1 (Antelope) release with 2023.2 (Bobcat) backports.
 Features included after Antelope release may not be available in RHOSO18.0.

+In Red Hat OpenStack Services on OpenShift 18.0, the FlashArray cinder volume drivers support the following dataplanes:

+- iSCSI
+- FibreChannel
+- NVMe-TCP (support backported from OpenStack 2023.2 [Bobcat])

 Requirements
 ------------